jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

 Common themes identified from the user research include:

-•	Story did not feel unified – was open to multiple, conflicting interpretations (when no additional context provided).
-“A lot of left turns.” o	Major elements / alternative loci of story could have been any of the following - Innovation, technology, IP, patents, universities, climate change, etc. o	Most common interpretations were:
+  * Story did not feel unified – was open to multiple, conflicting interpretations (when no additional context provided).
+“A lot of left turns."
+      - Major elements / alternative loci of story could have been any of the following - Innovation, technology, IP, patents, universities, climate change, etc.

+  * Most common interpretations were:
-	Stronger IP protections were good for economies and should be used more strategically by universities and 	Open data is good for economies and should be used more strategically by universities.
+      - Stronger IP protections were good for economies and should be used more strategically by universities and 	Open data is good for economies and should be used more strategically by universities.
-•	Most commonly identified graphs for integrality to narrative o	Economic value of open data by sector (aggregate bar graph) o	Economic competitiveness by strength of IP (linear regression graph) o	Bowtie illustrations of effects of IP on allocation of surplus o	Patent royalties as percentage of total university revenues (table) o	Carbon tech transfer (bar chart)
+  * Most commonly identified graphs for integrality to narrative
+    - Economic value of open data by sector (aggregate bar graph)
+    - Economic competitiveness by strength of IP (linear regression graph)
+    - Bowtie illustrations of effects of IP on allocation of surplus
+    - Patent royalties as percentage of total university revenues (table)
+     - Carbon tech transfer (bar chart)
-•	“Bowtie” illustration was compelling but confusing – labels were unclear, message was unclear, but communicated a sense of something important o	“Colors capture more than words, but have to go to words to understand what colors mean.” o	Seems to emphasize a comparison between two things.
+  * “Bowtie” illustration was compelling but confusing – labels were unclear, message was unclear, but communicated a sense of something important
+    - “Colors capture more than words, but have to go to words to understand what colors mean.”
+    -  Seems to emphasize a comparison between two things.
 “Looks like they originate from a single source, but then become something completely different, or opposite.”

-•	Very few aesthetic complaints about gray-scale graphs – helped with clarity
+  * Very few aesthetic complaints about gray-scale graphs – helped with clarity
-•	Most common complaint about graphs was lack of time indexing and unclear x and y labels
+  * Most common complaint about graphs was lack of time indexing and unclear x and y labels
-•	Most surprising elements were o	Gap between clusters of countries in IP strength by economic competitiveness linear regression graph o	“Dead space” in center of bowtie illustration
+  * Most surprising elements were
+    - Gap between clusters of countries in IP strength by economic competitiveness linear regression graph
+    - “Dead space” in center of bowtie illustration
-•	No call to action very clear, but possibilities included: o	Support open data o	Support strong IP protections for university patents o	IP laws have some effect on how well countries deal with climate change
+  * No call to action very clear, but possibilities included:
+    - Support open data
+    - Support strong IP protections for university patents
+    - IP laws have some effect on how well countries deal with climate change
-•	Conflict between IP protections and open data did not seem to be clear from the visualizations alone.
+  * Conflict between IP protections and open data did not seem to be clear from the visualizations alone.
-•	Some graphs described as “very weird” – bowtie illustration, break-apart diagram of patented technologies, etc.
+  * Some graphs described as “very weird” – bowtie illustration, break-apart diagram of patented technologies, etc.
-•	In the several bar graphs, first thing respondents noticed were the biggest bars with the brightest color (when multiple colors used).
+  * In the several bar graphs, first thing respondents noticed were the biggest bars with the brightest color (when multiple colors used).

 #### Changes Implemented

 In response to the feedback of prospective users, I made the following changes:

-•	Focused redesign efforts on 5 most integral graphs o	Stair-step bar graph showing economic potential of open data o	Linear regression graph of global competitiveness against strength of IP protections o	Effect of strength of IP laws on allocation of surplus (bowtie graph) o	Number of patents by university (graduated point map) o	Patent royalties as a proportion of university revenues (table)
+  * Focused redesign efforts on 5 most integral graphs
+    - Stair-step bar graph showing economic potential of open data
+    - Linear regression graph of global competitiveness against strength of IP protections
+    - Effect of strength of IP laws on allocation of surplus (bowtie graph)
+    - Number of patents by university (graduated point map)
+    - Patent royalties as a proportion of university revenues (table)
-•	Sketched redesigns for the above graphs to address most common critiques o	Stair-step bar graph
+  * Sketched redesigns for the above graphs to address most common critiques
+    - Stair-step bar graph
-	I tried eliminating the weird stair step gray space in the middle and moving that information to the bottom.
+      - I tried eliminating the weird stair step gray space in the middle and moving that information to the bottom.
 The first redraw used different scales for the per-sector graph and aggregate tally on the bottom, which I found confusing, so I tried another approach with a stair step line graph, both with and without fill.
-The filled version retains a lot of the bar graph feel of the original but without the sense of dead space in the middle, which I liked. o	Linear regression
+The filled version retains a lot of the bar graph feel of the original but without the sense of dead space in the middle, which I liked.
+    - Linear regression
-	I broke up the two clusters by color and added a reference point in IP law to explain the possible gap – namely, the adoption of the TRIPs agreement. o	Bowtie graph
+      - I broke up the two clusters by color and added a reference point in IP law to explain the possible gap – namely, the adoption of the TRIPs agreement.
+    - Bowtie graph
-	I decided to try a more traditional presentation to represent the change in allocation of surplus as a function of strength of IP using a series of classic supply-and-demand curves alongside a slider controlling strength of IP protections.
-I considered turning this into a slide animation somehow. o	Table
+      - I decided to try a more traditional presentation to represent the change in allocation of surplus as a function of strength of IP using a series of classic supply-and-demand curves alongside a slider controlling strength of IP protections.
+I considered turning this into a slide animation somehow.
+    - Table
-	Converted to bar graph highlighting patent royalties as a proportion of total revenues.
+      - Converted to bar graph highlighting patent royalties as a proportion of total revenues.
-•	I removed several inessential elements to simplify the story and maintain a high level of generality o	Bar graph on the benefits of tech transfer
+  * I removed several inessential elements to simplify the story and maintain a high level of generality
+    - Bar graph on the benefits of tech transfer